-- 1. At the review hearing one month after acceptance into MHD, the service provider shall submit a list of customized treatment services available for defendant's needs.
-The provider shall either confirm that the original anticipated level of services is being provided or that, based on a personalized evaluation of defendant's needs, a different level of care will be provided and describe in detail that level of care. - 2.
-Defendant's identified service provider must create a treatment plan that targets defendant's mental health treatment needs, substance use/abuse disorder needs (as indicated), and addresses the behavior(s) related to the underlying offense.
+- 1. At the review hearing one month after acceptance into MHD, the service provider shall submit a list of customized treatment services available for participant's needs.
+The provider shall either confirm that the original anticipated level of services is being provided or that, based on a personalized evaluation of participant's needs, a different level of care will be provided and describe in detail that level of care. - 2.
+Participant's identified service provider must create a treatment plan that targets participant's mental health treatment needs, substance use/abuse disorder needs (as indicated), and addresses the behavior(s) related to the underlying offense.
 Treatment plans must be flexible, individualized, trauma-informed, and based on principles of harm reduction and recovery, as follows: - a.
-Defendant shall have up to two years from the date of acceptance into MHD to complete treatment. - b.
-If the court accepts defendant into MHD, defendant must then continue to waive the speedy-trial right and shall be ordered to return for progress review hearings as directed.

-3. Any major changes to the treatment plan requirements over the course of the diversion period will require an MHD team member to submit a proposed revised treatment plan that includes the terms and conditions sought to be modified or the modifications may be discussed and agreed upon informally by the MHD team.
+Participant shall have up to two years from the date of acceptance into MHD to complete treatment; those that are charged with misdemeanors will have up to one year from the date of acceptance to complete treatment. - b.
+If the court accepts defendant into MHD, participant must then continue to waive the speedy-trial right and shall be ordered to return for progress review hearings as directed. - 3.
+Any major changes to the treatment plan requirements over the course of the diversion period will require an MHD team member to submit a proposed revised treatment plan that includes the terms and conditions sought to be modified or the modifications may be discussed and agreed upon informally by the MHD team.